AdautoP/series-app-sample/README.md

 - **Service Layer**: Abstracted protocols and implementations for fetching data from the API.
 - **Routing Layer**: Coordinators built around `NavigationStack`, `fullScreenCover`, and `sheet`, managed via enums.

+### Required Features
+- Display All Shows
+- Search All Shows by name
+- Display Show Detail
+- Display Episode Detail

-### Features
+### Optional Features
-- Debounced search with separate state
-- Lazy loading for pagination (except favorites)
-- Modular view composition using protocols
-- ViewModel-driven routing (e.g., `ShowsListRouterType`)
-- Loadable state wrapper (`LoadableState<T>`) for consistent async handling
-- Core Data support for storing favorite shows
+- Show Favorite shows
-- Unit tests with mocked dependencies
+- Search Favorite shows by name
+- Set PIN for accessing the app and use biometrics if available

 ---